agrarian-iot/agrarian-iot.github.io/index.md

 header:
   title: Data Driven Agriculture
   text: >
-    Agrarian is a customer-centred, data-driven solution that keeps track of farmland conditions and educates the farmer on optimum farming inputs and crops to cultivate for optimum and quality produce remotely and in real-time
+    Agrarian is a customer focused, data-driven solution that keeps track of farmland conditions and educates the farmer on optimum farming inputs and crops to cultivate for optimum and quality produce remotely and in real-time
   action: # action button is optional
     label: Find Out More
     url: '/about'